What does it mean?

 DWP (Department for Work and Pensions)

-The DWP, including Job Centre Plus, used to be called the Benefits Agency (BA) or the DSS (Department of Social Security).
+The DWP, including Jobcentre Plus, used to be called the Benefits Agency (BA) or the DSS (Department of Social Security).
 They pay most benefits, but don’t pay Housing and Council Tax benefits, tax credits or Child Benefit.
+They pay Universal Credit.

 Benefit fraud is if you say something that’s not true, (or don’t tell something you should have), deliberately so as to gain (or to keep) benefits, for yourself or someone else.

-An official body (for example, the DWP or council) can prosecute you (take you to court) if they think you have committed a crime.
-If you are found guilty you will have a criminal record, but the prosecution, or threat of it, isn’t recorded.
+An official body (for example, the DWP or council) can prosecute you (take you to court) if they think you have committed a crime such as benefit fraud.
+If you are found guilty you will have a criminal record, but not if you are found innocent or if the prosecution doesn’t go ahead.